rianelis/GCP/google-cloudskillsboost/PCA/GSP345 - Build Infrastructure with Terraform on Google Cloud: Challenge Lab/Readme.md

 }

 ```
-To import the first instance, use the following command, using the Instance ID for _tf-instance-1_ you copied down earlier.
-My Instace ID is 5404001346111886902
+To import the first instance, use the following command, using the Instance ID for **_tf-instance-1_** you copied down earlier.
+My Instance ID is **5404001346111886902**
 ```
 terraform import module.instances.google_compute_instance.tf-instance-1 5404001346111886902

 ```
-To import the second instance, use the following command, using the Instance ID for _tf-instance-2_ you copied down earlier.
-My Instace ID is 4168654664566003254
+To import the second instance, use the following command, using the Instance ID for **_tf-instance-2_** you copied down earlier.
+My Instance ID is **4168654664566003254**
 ```
 terraform import module.instances.google_compute_instance.tf-instance-2 4168654664566003254

 ```
-The two instances have now been imported into your terraform configuration.
-You can now run the commands to update the state of Terraform.
-Type _yes_ at the dialogue after you run the apply command to accept the state changes.
+The two instances have been imported into your Terraform configuration.
+You can now run the commands to update Terraform's state.
+After you run the apply command, type _yes_ in the dialogue to accept the state changes.
 ```
 terraform plan
 terraform apply

 ```
+**Note: "Check my progress" won't be successful until the end of Task 6. **

 <br/> **TASK 3: Configure a remote backend** <br/>
-Add the following code to the _modules/storage/storage.tf_ file, and fill in the _Bucket Name_: My bicjet name is tf-bucket-606613
+Add the following code to the **_modules/storage/storage.tf_** file, and fill in the _Bucket Name_: My bucket name is **tf-bucket-606613**

 ```
 resource "google_storage_bucket" "tf-bucket-606613" {